gauravbhand1611/oms-documentation/documents/retail-operations/brokering/rules.md

 Here’s how multiple inventory rules work within each routing rule:

 * Each rule is checked in sequence.
 If a rule does not allocate inventory to an order, the brokering engine attempts inventory allocation using the next rule.
-* If, after all rules, an order still lacks inventory allocation, an auto-cancellation date can be applied, or the order may be moved to a different queue for reattempted routing at a later time with a different strategy.
+* If no inventory is allocated after all the rules are checked, an auto-cancellation date can be applied or the order may be moved to a different queue for reattempted routing later with a different strategy.

 {% hint style="success" %}
 You can easily drag and drop inventory rules to reorder them.
 The order in which the rules are arranged is important, as the first inventory rule is always evaluated first, followed by the next one.
 This allows for flexibility in adjusting the sequence as per changing requirements.